Chicken Fettuccine Alfredo

 Jump to Recipe

-This Chicken Fettuccine Alfredo is made in ONE pot with just SIX ingredients and in 30 minutes!
-It really doesn’t get easier or more flavorful than this.
-With a step by step recipe video down below.
+This Chicken Fettuccine Alfredo is made in one pan with just a few simple ingredients!
+Ready in 30 minutes, it really doesn’t get easier or more flavorful than this.

 How to make Chicken Fettuccine Alfredo: